jjindrich/jjazure-web-php/jjwebphpmysql/readme.md

 )
 ```

-Star it and test it
+Start it and test it

 ```bash
 service proxysql start